xing0821/pd/tools/pd-ctl/README.md

     >> config set enable-one-way-merge true  // Enable one way merge.
     ```

-- `enable-global-merge` controls the merge scheduler behavior.
-This means two regions belongs to the different tables can be merged.
+- `enable-cross-table-merge` controls the merge scheduler behavior.
+This means two Regions can be merged with different table IDs.
+This option only works when merge strategy is "table".

     ```bash
-    >> config set enable-global-merge true  // Enable global merge.
+    >> config set enable-cross-table-merge true  // Enable cross table merge.
     ```

 - `patrol-region-interval` controls the execution frequency that `replicaChecker` checks the health status of Regions.
 A shorter interval indicates a higher execution frequency.
 Generally, you do not need to adjust it.